esimonds/PhenoSOM/README.md

-## Q: I'm a bioinformatics researcher and I want to reproduce Figure 1A-B from Simonds et al (2021) -- how can I do that?
+## Q: How can I get started running PhenoSOM?
-Great!
+The best way to get started with PhenoSOM is to run it on the demo dataset.
 There is a dedicated helper script to make this easier.
-Please check out the [FR-FCM-Z3HK_demo README](FR-FCM-Z3HK_demo/DemoReadme.md)
+First, follow the installation instructions below, and then check out the [FR-FCM-Z3HK_demo README](FR-FCM-Z3HK_demo/DemoReadme.md)

-## Q: What are the general steps to configure and run PhenoSOM?
+## Q: How do I install PhenoSOM?
 1. Install Rstudio (this is required)
 2. Install the required packages from BioConductor and CRAN
 ```R